glasgowm148/ergonaut-handbook/Guides/tip-bot.md

 - Erdoge
 - Ergold
 - Kushti
+- LunaDog
+- Have_A_Nice_Day
+- thisguyfucks
+- ErgTip
+- NETA

 You can restore the same seed in each instance, and use the same tip wallet across all platforms.